Ample groupoids that are neither almost finite nor purely infinite: Introduction

 Taking these aspects into account, we restate Matui’s question in the following form:

 \begin{prob} Does there exist an essentially principal minimal (amenable) ample groupoid which is not a transformation groupoid and is neither almost finite nor purely infinite? \end{prob}

 We will recall the corresponding notions in \S 1.
 If it turned out that there were no examples of such groupoids, there would be a dichotomy among all essentially principal minimal (amenable) ample groupoids that are not transformation groupoids.
-But our main theorem answers the weak version of Problem \ref{main-prob} in the positive.
+Our main theorem provides many such groupoids that do not arise from the transformation groupoid construction.

-\begin{athm} There are essentially principal minimal ample non-transformation groupoids that are neither almost finite nor purely infinite. \end{athm}
+\begin{athm} There exists effective minimal ample groupoids that do not arise from tranformation groupoids and are neither almost finite nor purely infinite.
+Some can be even made to be essentially principal. \end{athm}

 Our example uses the recent twisted topological groupoid construction of Palmer and Wu \cite[Remark 2.15]{PalmerWu25}, which in turn was inspired by Belk and Zaremsky's construction of twisted Brin--Thompson groups \cite{BelkZaremsky22}.
-A key new feature of our examples is that they do not arise from transformation groupoids.
-We prove Theorem \ref{thm:maina} by establishing the following.
+We establish the fundamental properties of Palmer--Wu's construction in \S \ref{section:basi-prop}, which may be of independent interest.
+A key new feature of our examples is that they are not transformation groupoids by definition.
+Indeed, they have the form of $\cG\rtimes \Gamma$, in which $\cG$ is not a trivial groupoid, i.e., $\cG\neq \cG^{(0)}$.
+To be more specific, We prove Theorem \ref{thm:maina} by establishing the following.

-\begin{athm} Let $\Gamma$ be a countable non-amenable group, $\cG$ be an essentially principal and minimal almost finite groupoid with a unique invariant measure on the unit space.
-Then the twisted topological groupoid $\Gamma\cG\rtimes \Gamma$ is an essentially principal minimal ample groupoid that is neither almost finite nor purely infinite. \end{athm}
+\begin{athm} Let $\Gamma$ be a countable non-amenable group, $\cG$ a minimal principal almost finite effective groupoid.
+Then the twisted topological groupoid $\Gamma\cG\rtimes \Gamma$ is a minimal effective ample groupoid that is neither almost finite nor purely infinite, where $\Gamma\cG$ is not a trivial groupoid in the sense that $\Gamma\cG\neq(\Gamma\cG)^{(0)}$.
+Furthermore, if $\cG$ is essentially principal and $\cG$ has unique $\cG$-invariant probability measure, then $\Gamma\cG\rtimes \Gamma$ is also essentially principal. \end{athm}

-See Example \ref{ex:non a.f. and non p.i.} for some concrete examples of such groupoids.
+\begin{rem} See Examples \ref{ex:non a.f. and non p.i.}, \ref{ex: TG non transformation} and for some concrete examples of such groupoids.
+Although our examples are not transformation groupoids by definition, they might still be secretly isomorphic to some transformation groupoids; see Remark \ref{rmk: final remark} for a discussion. \end{rem}

 Further properties of twisted topological groupoids and their full groups will be studied in \cite{WuZhao25+}.